-Nic Kiyasu is the President of the Board at Family Connections.
-She is the Chair of both the Governance Committee and the Facilities Task Force and serves on the Communications and Financial Sustainability Committees.
-She joined the Board in 2011 and previously served as Vice President.
-Nic believes in Family Connections because she feels passionately that everyone should have access to a good quality education starting in preschool regardless of their ability to pay.
-Nic says, “I benefitted so much from my own cooperative preschool experience with my two daughters, and I wanted low-income families to have the same opportunity.
+Nic Kiyasu joined the Board in 2011 and previously served as Vice President.
+Nic believes in Family Connections because she feels passionately that everyone should have access to a good quality education starting in preschool, regardless of their ability to pay.
+Nic says, “I benefitted so much from my own cooperative preschool experience with my two daughters, and I wanted low-income families to have the same opportunities.
 So I jumped at the chance to join the Family Connections Board.”

 Nic is from England and previously worked as the Human Resources Manager for Aspect Communications, SAS Software and Micro Focus in her home country.
 She also taught business English in Madrid, Spain and Santiago, Chile.
 Nic is an active community volunteer.
 She held several officer positions at Carlmont Parents Nursery School in Belmont, CA, and has held various volunteer positions for the San Carlos Educational Foundation.